cdsvitbhopal/ProjectArena-ML/Iris Flower classification using R language/README.md

 ## ML ALGORITHM

-- Used Desision Tree Classifier
+- Used Decision Tree Classifier
 - Identified redundant and less used branches
 - Pruned Tree to make it less complex and the boost the speed of classification